hkevin01/tumor-detection-segmentation/README.md

 - **PostgreSQL**: Database backend for MLflow
 - **Redis**: Caching and session management

-See `requirements.txt` and `requirements-docker.txt` for complete dependency lists.
+See `requirements.txt` and `config/development/requirements-docker.txt` for complete dependency lists.

 ## 📖 Documentation